 We live in a toxic world filled with dangerous chemical substances that threaten mankind, whether it be by inhalation, swallowing or direct contact.

-Thanks to eras of evolution and research, it was finally discovered that a molecule, Glutathione, is an effective antioxidant tool that eliminates harmful substances from our cells.
+Thanks to eras of evolution and research, it was finally discovered that a molecule, Glutathione, is an effective antioxidant tool that eliminates harmful substances from our cells without side effects.

 Glutathione is a nutrient compound and one of the most versatile and important protective substances in the human body.
 It is found in different degrees within all tissues, body fluids, and organ systems.
 It is a small protein, a tripeptide, present in almost all the cells of the body and a critical regulator of oxidative stress.